ansys/pymechanical/doc/source/examples/index.rst

 Examples
 ========

-Here are a series of examples using Mechanical with ``ansys-mechanical-core``.
+Here are a series of examples using Mechanical with PyMechanical.